spark-jobserver/spark-jobserver/doc/dao-setup.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## CombinedDAO
+## Metadata and Binary DAOs

-Storing BLOBs in a database is considered bad practice and CombinedDAO therefore provides an opportunity to use combined backend and store BLOBs (binaries) separately in a database, which is designed for it.
+Storing BLOBs in a database is considered bad practice and Jobserver therefore provides an opportunity to use combined backend and store BLOBs (binaries) separately in a database, which is designed for it.
 Initial proposal and discussion can be found [here](https://github.com/spark-jobserver/spark-jobserver/issues/1148).